rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 Individual step methods return `StepResult<T>` with a `duration`, captured `log`, and `outcome: Result<T, BuildStepError>`.
 Errors identify the failing phase:
 `Prepare`, `Command`, or `Output`.
-The full release build aborts on preparation failures and applies the default-target lockfile retry to HTML command failures.
+The full release build aborts on default-target preparation failures and applies the default-target lockfile retry to HTML command failures.
+Additional-target preparation failures remain in their step results, allowing successful default-target documentation to be published.
 Coverage, JSON, and metrics output failures are nonfatal.
 Metrics collection has its own step result and cannot invalidate successful HTML documentation.